 From 2002 to 2004, field trials were conducted in Jefferson County, Oregon and Canyon County, Idaho for glyphosate-resistant creeping bentgrass, the subject of this EIS.
 Due to an unforeseen wind event glyphosate-resistant creeping bentgrass escaped from authorized field trial sites in Jefferson County, OR at a time postharvest of the seed, when the residual materials including seeds and perhaps viable plants, in piles/windrows, were blown outside the field trial confines and established.
 In Canyon County, ID glyphosate-resistant creeping bentgrass also escaped authorized field trial sites leading to established populations in Canyon County, ID and Malheur County, OR, however, the ultimate factor in the escapes was never confirmed.
 ASR368 creeping bentgrass is now found growing outside the field sites at both locations (Figure 7).
+In addition to the established populations further described below, ASR368 creeping bentgrass was found on MacPherson-Morton Island (also known as Star Island) in Payette County, ID in 2012.
+Scotts treated and removed the plants found there and continued to monitor and treat any plants found.
+The most recent surveys revealed no plants, additionally the ditch the plants were found in has been filled in.
+Therefore, the island no longer has an established population of ASR368 creeping bentgrass and will not be described further.
 This section describes the current area and acreage of glyphosate-resistant creeping bentgrass.
 It is part of the baseline affected environment upon which the analysis of the incremental impacts of a determination of nonregulated status is added; APHIS has no jurisdiction over the escaped populations of glyphosate-resistant creeping bentgrass.
-A decision to grant or not nonregulated status to ASR368 creeping bentgrass will have no effect on the status of these escaped populations, therefore, the environmental impacts will not change as a result of the APHIS decision.
+A decision to grant or not grant nonregulated status to ASR368 creeping bentgrass will have no effect on the status of these escaped populations, therefore, the environmental impacts will not change as a result of the APHIS decision.